-Behaviour in lessons underpins everything that we do at the Academy and is vital for every pupil to be successful.
-We will not tolerate any behaviour that affects teacher's ability to delivery lessons or pupil's ability to learn within them.
-All pupils are expected to ready to learn and show a respect for their own learning and the learning of others.
+Excellent standards of behaviour in lessons underpins everything that we do at the Academy and is vital for every pupil to be successful.
+We will not tolerate any behaviour that affects teacher's ability to deliver lessons or pupil's ability to learn within them.
+All pupils are expected to be ready to learn and show a respect for their own learning and the learning of others.
 This includes arriving for lessons on time equipped for learning.